 Why use an SCP server?

 There are many protocols that facilitate file transfers over the network.
-Some of the earlier ones that are still in use today are FTP and TFTP.
-Another, more secure method, is SCP (Secure Copy).
-While FTP can be made more secure by using TLS, SCP is inherently more secure because it’s really just an SSH session used solely for transferring files.
-It therefore brings all the benefits of SSH’s security, encryption, and confidentiality along with it.
-As such, there’s no such thing as an SCP “server” per se.
-Rather, an SSH server is used to perform the file copy.
-Here’s our list of top 7 best SCP servers .
+Some of the earlier ones that are still in use today are the File Transfer Protocol and the Trivial File Transfer Protocol (FTP and TFTP).
+Another, more secure method, is Secure Copy (SCP).
+While FTP can be made more secure by using Transport Layer Security (TLS), SCP is inherently more secure because it’s really just an SSH session used solely for transferring files.
+FTP with TLS/SSL is denoted as “FTPS.”

 Here’s a list of the best SCP servers:

 - Dropbear SCP

 Windows SCP servers

 SolarWinds maintains a comprehensive suite of IT tools which includes a combination SFTP and SCP server (available free here).
 The application runs as a Windows service which means that its basic operation should be familiar to Windows systems administrators.